MelisAnaturk/CMIC_deep_learning_projects/README.md

 You can find advice on working with the Computer Science high-performance computing (HPC) cluster here.
 This includes links for things like:

 2.3.1 Setting up an account

+2.3.2 Familiarise yourself with the Sun Grid Engine (SGE)

 2.3.2 Submitting GPU jobs on the cluster

 ```To view internal webpages you must have a CS account or request the username and password by emailing cluster-accounts@cs.ucl.ac.uk.```